NEOLPAR/PHP-Symfony/rest/README.md

 3) Generating a New Bundle Skeleton and a new Entity
 ----------------------------------------------------

-First need a new Bundle, we can generate with this wizard
+First we need a new Bundle, which can be generated with this wizard:

 ```bash
 app/console generate:bundle
 ```

-Next step is to create a entity.
+Next step is to create an entity.
 We work over this entity.

 ``` bash
 app/console doctrine:generate:entity